Audie Murphy: Early life

 Murphy was born on 20 June 1925, in Kingston, a small rural community in Hunt County in northeastern Texas.
-He was the seventh of twelve children born to Emmett Berry Murphy (1887–1976) and his wife Josie Bell Murphy (née Killian; 1891–1941).
+He was the seventh of twelve children born to Emmett Berry Murphy and his wife Josie Bell Murphy (née Killian).
 The Murphys were sharecroppers, of English, Irish, Scots-Irish, Scottish, and German descent.
+Although Murphy's birth date is listed as 1924 in his enlistment papers, his biographer David A. Smith concluded that he was born in 1925, based on statements made by his To Hell and Back co-author David McClure, his California driver's license, and by Murphy himself.